Brenocq/CampoMinado-prompt-/README.md

 It is possible to make a mark on the field to remember where there are bombs.
 To do this write b after the coordinate.
 Example: "XX XX b".
 (The coordinate will be marked as red)

-This code was made em portuguese.
+This code was made in portuguese.